 Housing costs in Severn are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Maryland.

-Severn is a decidedly white-collar town, with fully 85.77% of the workforce employed in white-collar jobs, well above the national average.
+Severn is a decidedly white-collar town, with fully 85.53% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Severn is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Severn who work in office and administrative support (14.10%), management occupations (12.41%), and computer science and math (9.43%).
+There are especially a lot of people living in Severn who work in office and administrative support (13.15%), management occupations (11.77%), and sales jobs (9.39%).

 Also of interest is that Severn has more people living here who work in computers and math than 95% of the places in the US.

-The population of Severn is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 36.01% of adults in Severn have a bachelor's degree or even advanced degree.
+The citizens of Severn are very well educated compared to the average community in the nation: 39.63% of adults in Severn have a bachelor's degree or even advanced degree.

 Severn is an extremely ethnically-diverse town.
 The people who call Severn home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Severn residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Severn include Irish, English, Italian, and Polish.